FAQs

 - Is this private/secure?

 Our mentors come from all backgrounds and denominations.
 Each has been interviewed to establish a base level of competency as a mentor.
-Also, newer mentors complete a mentor training course as part of their preparation.
 A thorough background check is completed for those mentoring teens/students, and references are also obtained.
 You can expect your mentor to be a good example of the Christian faith lived out.
 None of our mentors are perfect people, but they have submitted themselves to Christ, and want to glorify God by helping you achieve a deeper relationship with Jesus Christ.

 Mentor FAQs: